 INT 6280 International Strategic Leadership

 This course provides students with the knowledge, tools, and skills required to develop a coherent and effective organizational strategy and to lead strategically within an international environment that features diverse economic systems, volatile political environments, conflicting labor practices, and other complex global and/or regional realities.
 Students will explore the essential elements of an effective strategic plan; the leader’s role and responsibilities in the application of strategic thinking, planning, and implementation within international organizations; and the extrinsic factors that influence the success of a strategic plan.
 Students will gain knowledge and skills that allow them to better align their leadership and work with the strategic goals of international organizations and the larger, long-term interests of a global community.

 INT 6285 International Leadership Integrative Project III*

 Effective leadership requires a strong outward focus and perspective.
-As a capstone experience, this course will give students the opportunity to integrate knowledge from prior courses to identify critical strategies, relate human capital concepts to those strategies, and produce actionable organizational strategies and plans that are globally focused through a practical, real-world experience.
+As a capstone experience, this course will give students the opportunity to integrate knowledge from prior courses to identify critical strategies, relate human capital concepts to those strategies, and produce actionable organizational strategies and plans that are globally focused through a practical, real-world scenario.
 Students will work in teams to design a social innovation initiative, develop an effective grant proposal for the initiative, evaluate proposals, and assess their leadership strengths in light of the experience.
 The course is delivered over the course of six weeks in an asynchronous online environment.
-Prerequisite(s): All coursework.
+Prerequisite: completion of all required coursework.